|Nutrition Facts (per serving)|

 1 1/2 pounds boneless, skinless chicken breast cutlets

 2 teaspoons kosher salt, divided

 1 teaspoon freshly ground black pepper, divided

 1 teaspoon dried parsley

 Gather the ingredients.

-In a shallow bowl, combine the almond meal, remaining 1 teaspoon salt, remaining 1/2 teaspoon pepper, dried parsley, and oregano.
+In a shallow bowl, combine the almond meal, remaining 1 teaspoon salt, remaining 1/2 teaspoon pepper, dried parsley, and dried oregano.

 Coat the chicken first in the egg mixture, letting the excess drip back into the bowl.

 Then coat the cutlet in the almond mixture, pressing the cutlet firmly into the mixture on both sides to adhere the coating.

 Place on the prepared baking sheet and repeat with the remaining cutlets.